Take a glimpse at the great facilities and the people who make up the Utah cross country and track & field program.

 The North Carolina native is married to husband Marc.

-Chad Colwell is in his first season as an assistant coach for the Utes, overseeing the sprints, hurdles, jumps and multi-event athletes.
+Chad Colwell is in his second season as an assistant coach for the Utes, overseeing the sprints, hurdles, jumps and multi-event athletes.

 Colwell previously served as assistant women's track and field coach at San Diego State.
 The Aztecs were ranked 16th in the final 2017 USTFCCA poll.
 While working at SDSU, Colwell was a volunteer assistant coach at the Chula Vista Elite Athlete Training Center (formerly the Olympic Training Center), working with respected jumps coach Jeremy Fischer.